LEO0331/ToyRobot/README.md

 - Assume origin (0,0) to be the SOUTH WEST most corner.
 - Assume inputs are String type and from standard input.
 - Ignore any move that would cause the robot to fall and fail (remain the same state).
+- Current Version
+  - npm: 10.2.4
+  - node: 20.11.0
+  - git: 2.39.2 (Apple Git-143)

 ## Constraints

-The first valid command must be the PLACE (Assume: discard all commands in the sequence until a valid PLACE command has been executed).
+The first valid command must be `PLACE` (Assume: discard all commands in the sequence until a valid PLACE command has been executed).
 After that, any sequence of commands may be issued in any order, including another PLACE command.

 ## Example Input and Output